autowarefoundation/open-ad-kit-docs/docs/start-guide/installation/getting-started-pcu.md

 Connect PCU to internet via RJ45 1 Eth port (Red), this Eth port is configured to obtain IP address automatically from DHCP by default.

-From section above, you can SSH connect to PCU, and you can look for IP address of the puclic ethernet port(fm1-mac5).
+From section above, you can SSH connect to PCU, and you can look for IP address of the public ethernet port(fm1-mac5).

 ```console
 ifconfig fm1-mac5